 Classification Models.
-Our experiments use random forest [16], a method that is well known for its excellent classification performance and can be applied to many tasks, including malware detection.
+Our experiments use random forest [15], a method that is well known for its excellent classification performance and can be applied to many tasks, including malware detection.
 Random forest is an ensemble of decision trees.
 Each decision tree is built using a randomly sampled subset of data and features.
 By creating an ensemble of many decision trees, random forest achieves high classification performance even when the dimensions of feature vectors exceed the dataset size.
-Furthermore, the SHAP package [17] associated to Ref.
-[10] provides a high-speed algorithm called TreeExplainer for tree ensemble methods, including random forest.
+Furthermore, the SHAP package [16] associated to Ref.
+[7] provides a high-speed algorithm called TreeExplainer for tree ensemble methods, including random forest.

 Hyperparameter Optimization.
-We use the datasets shown in Table 1 to train the different models.
-For each random forest model, we conduct a grid search to determine the best combination of parameters among the following candidates:
+When training random forest models, we conduct a grid search for each model to determine the best combination of parameters among the following candidates:

-- (1) Number of trees: 10, 100, 200, 300, 400. - (2) Maximum depth of each tree: 10, 100, 300, 500. - (3) Ratio of features used for each tree: 0.02, 0.05, 0.07, 0.1, 0.2. - (4) Minimum number of samples required at a leaf node: 5, 7,
+- 1. Number of trees: 10, 100, 200, 300, 400. - 2.
+Maximum depth of each tree: 10, 100, 300, 500. - 3.
+Ratio of features used for each tree: 0.02, 0.05, 0.07, 0.1, 0.2. - 4.
+Minimum number of samples required at a leaf node: 5, 7, 10, 20.